Welcome to the Antony Kidman Foundation

 The Kidman Centre, UTS is a youth mental health research and treatment centre which is part of the University of Technology, Sydney and has its clinical research premises located within the Prince of Wales hospital precinct in Randwick, NSW.

 The Antony Kidman Foundation is a privately run, not-for-profit philanthropic organisation established to financially support the activities of the Centre.
 Whilst we are not part of UTS, we do work closely with the University to advance the interests and impact of the Centre.
+“The Foundation is a registered charity with the Australian Charities and Not-for-profits Commission (ACNC) and has DGR endorsement (Item 2) from the Australian Taxation Office enabling donations to be tax deductible.

 How do I find out more about The Kidman Centre, UTS and its programs?